Ophthalmic Pathology Fellowship

 Additional Faculty: Thaddeus P. Dryja, MD and Natalie Wolkow, MD, PhD

 - Program length: 1-2 years (beginning in July)

 - Number of positions: 1-2

-- Participate in daily slide read-out sessions in the David G. Cogan Laboratory of Ophthalmic Pathology
+- Preview cases and participate in daily slide read-out sessions in the David G. Cogan Laboratory of Ophthalmic Pathology

 - Participate in monthly tutorials, Pathology Rounds, Grand Rounds, the Fellows’ Course, and Pathology Lecture Series

 - Supervise and teach residents, other clinical fellows, and medical students rotating in the Ophthalmic Pathology Laboratory